iotaledger/goshimmer/documentation/blog/2021-10-09_new-release-v0.7.7.md

 This is a **breaking** maintenance release.
 You must delete your current database and upgrade your node to further participate in the network.
 :::

+The snapshot has been taken at 2021-10-08 2pm CEST.

 Changelog:
 - Changes the way the faucet plugin manages outputs in order to be able to service more funding requests.
 - Fixes a nil pointer caused when a re-org is detected but the `RemoteLog` plugin is not enabled.